- How can Carer Gateway help you with COVID-19 vaccine information?

 Carer Gateway can help you find a range of COVID-19 vaccination information and support, for example:

 - where to get a person you care for vaccinated

 - COVID-19 Information in accessible formats such as Easy Read or Auslan.

 For more information or assistance, call Carer Gateway 1800 422 737, Monday to Friday, 8am to 5pm (local time) and select option 1 to speak to your local Carer Gateway service provider.

 If you need information in a language other than English, call the Translating and Interpreting Service on 131 450.

 If you are deaf, or have a hearing or speech impairment, you can call the National Relay Service on 133 677.

-If the person you care for is an NDIS participant, their support coordinator can assist with making an appointment for a vaccination or you can find information on disability vaccination clinics in your area on the Department of Health website.
+If the person you care for is an NDIS participant, their support coordinator can assist with making an appointment for a vaccination or you can find information on disability vaccination clinics in your area on the Department of Health and Aged Care website.

 Also for COVID-19 information and support for people with disability, you can visit the Disability Gateway or call 1800 643 787.

 Disability service providers can read the Department of Health and Aged Care disability service provider page.